-4. Relationship to Federal Financial Reports
+4. Relationship to State Financial Reports

-Amounts reported in the accompanying schedule of expenditures of federal awards agree with the amounts reported in the related federal financial reports, where required.
+Amounts reported in the accompanying schedule of expenditures of state awards agree with the amounts reported in the related state financial reports, where required.

-SOUTH JERSEY PORT CORPORATION (COMPONENT UNIT OF THE STATE OF NEW JERSEY) SCHEDULE OF FINDINGS & QUESTIONED COSTS FOR THE YEAR ENDED DECEMNBER 31, 2018
+SOUTH JERSEY PORT CORPORATION (COMPONENT UNIT OF THE STATE OF NEW JERSEY) SCHEDULE OF FINDINGS & QUESTIONED COSTS FOR THE YEAR ENDED DECEMNBER 31, 2019